-Courtesy Repeat of Wednesday's critical consideration (updated chart) Aside from the sheer magnitude of the selloff in the first week of September, it was also a technical pattern top.
+Aside from the sheer magnitude of the selloff in the first week of September, it was also a technical pattern top.
 That is clear on the front month S&P 500 future weekly chart https://bit.ly/3cOCa72 (updated through Friday.)
 Such a significant rally above the previous week's 3,504.50 Close and drop well below it established a major DOWN Closing Price Reversal (CPR) with a 3,510 Tolerance.

-The next significant support after it traded below the February 3,397.50 previous all-time high looked like the 3,230-00 range we had previous highlighted as rally resistance into early June.
-After that held once again, the recent surge back above the 3,400-30 area left a burden of proof on the bears to get the market to fail back below that area.
-Yet instead the December S&P 500 future posting weekly Closes above first 3,505-10 and ultimately the 3,550 area was indeed again 'Risk On' Forever.
-This is confirmation of our estimation the US election would be a win-win for US equities, with the key accelerated bullish influence from the serial positive vaccine announcements since early November.
+While that might have been a sustained top, the December S&P 500 future posting weekly Closes above first 3,505-10 and ultimately the 3,550 area was indeed again 'Risk On' Forever.
+This is confirmation of our estimation the US election would be a win-win for US equities, along with key accelerated bullish influence from the serial positive vaccine announcements since early November.